dszurek/flutterMapsApp/README.md

 I am only including code that I write myself, so main.dart is not included (some assembly required if trying to run on your own machine, also have to initialize a flutter project).

+Images of application running can be found in the Images folder of the Wiki.

 KNOWN ISSUES

 * This application runs fine on MacOS as far as I can tell, tested on an Intel Macbook Pro